 Tayna also brings unique experiences and perspectives to the council.
 As a formerly incarcerated individual who has personally experienced periods of homelessness, her darkest past has become her greatest asset.
 She now serves as a substance misuse and abuse sponsor and a re-entry specialist for ex-offenders.
 Her story has inspired and motivated many as she educates stakeholders, skeptics, community members, and lawmakers on the benefits of restoring self-esteem, dignity, and self-respect to people who have lost hope.
 Building relationships and empowering others in communities are also important skills that strengthen Tayna’s work in Lexington and the 1st District.

 Tayna is the mother of two young men, Michael Sr. and Ishmael, a grandmother of 11, and a great-grandmother of four.

 About district 1

-The district is made up of over 15 neighborhood parks and community centers including two parks that are over 100 years old, Duncan Park and Douglass Park.
-Many of the District’s downtown neighborhoods are on the National Register of Historic Places such as homes on Constitution Street, Elsmere Park and in Gratz Park.
+The district is made up of over 15 neighborhood parks and community centers, including two parks that are over 100 years old, Duncan Park and Douglass Park.
+Many of the District’s downtown neighborhoods are on the National Register of Historic Places, such as homes on Constitution Street, Elsmere Park and Gratz Park.
 Most recently, the legendary Lyric Theatre & Cultural Arts Center was renovated and reopened in 2010, as well as the Charles Young Community Center and park in 2012.

 The City has adopted three small area plans in the district.
-Those areas include the Central Sector, the East End neighborhood and the Winburn & Russell Cave Road Neighborhoods.
+Those areas include the Central Sector, the East End neighborhood and the Winburn and Russell Cave Road neighborhoods.